yaiiow159/ExodusGame/README.md

 # ExodusGame
- A little game to control moses to beat the moster and to find the door
+The game role is to find the door to the nextLevel and if you find the final treasure you win this game
+If you touch the monster your game is over and needs to restart the game